grafana/mimir/docs/sources/operators-guide/mimir-runbooks/_index.md

 ### err-mimir-metric-name-too-long

 This non-critical error occurs when Mimir receives a write request that contains a metric metadata with a metric name whose length exceeds the configured limit.
-The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-metadata-length` option.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `-validation.max-metadata-length` option.

 > **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

 ### err-mimir-help-too-long

 This non-critical error occurs when Mimir receives a write request that contains a metric metadata with an help description whose length exceeds the configured limit.
-The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-metadata-length` option.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `-validation.max-metadata-length` option.

 > **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.

 ### err-mimir-unit-too-long

 This non-critical error occurs when Mimir receives a write request that contains a metric metadata with unit name whose length exceeds the configured limit.
-The limit protects the system’s stability from potential abuse or mistakes, and you can configure the limit on a per-tenant basis by using the `-validation.max-metadata-length` option.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `-validation.max-metadata-length` option.

 > **Note**: Invalid metrics metadata are skipped during the ingestion, and valid metadata within the same request are ingested.